erpnext/foundation/foundation/www/docs/user/manual/en/selling/articles/drop-shipping.md

 It will automatically set Customer, Customer Address and Contact Person.

 After submitting Purchase Order, to update delivery status, use **Mark as Delivered** button on Purchase Order.
-It will update delivery percetage and delivered quantity on Sales Order.
+It will update delivery percentage and delivered quantity on Sales Order.

 <img class="screenshot" alt="Purchase Order for Drop Shipping" src="/docs/assets/img/selling/drop-ship-purchase-order.png">